Expansion operators in spherically symmetric loop quantum gravity: Quantum Theory

 \subsection{Expansion operators}

 We now promote the classical null expansions to operators in $\mathscr{H}_{\rm kin}$.
-As shown in Eqs.\eqref{eq:Theta-out} and \eqref{eq:Theta-in}, the variable $K_\varphi$ explicitly appears in the expressions of the expansions while it does not correspond to a well-defined operator in $\mathscr{H}_{\rm kin}$.
+As shown in Eqs.~\eqref{eq:Theta-out} and \eqref{eq:Theta-in}, the variable $K_\varphi$ explicitly appears in the expressions of the expansions while it does not correspond to a well-defined operator in $\mathscr{H}_{\rm kin}$.
 Thus, we adopt the $\bar{\mu}$ scheme to regularize $K_\varphi$ as

-Moreover, the other terms in Eqs.\eqref{eq:Theta-out} and \eqref{eq:Theta-in} can be written in the forms suitable for quantization by the following identities:
+Moreover, the other terms in Eqs.~\eqref{eq:Theta-out} and \eqref{eq:Theta-in} can be written in the forms suitable for quantization by the following identities:

-where $\mathcal{I}^\epsilon$ denotes a coordinate interval of length $\epsilon$ containing the point $p$.
-Now the expressions of Eqs.\eqref{eq:Pk} and \eqref{eq:Ex} have got clear quantum analogs.
-To quantize Eq.\eqref{eq:Ex'}, we first take the integral and then quantize its quantities.
+where $\mathcal{I}^\epsilon$ denotes {an open} coordinate interval of length $\epsilon$ containing the point $p$, {and $N^x_{\pm}(\mathcal{I}^\epsilon)$ denotes the holonomies of $K_x$ along the interval $\mathcal{I}^\epsilon$}.
+Now the expressions of Eqs.~\eqref{eq:Pk} and \eqref{eq:Ex} have got clear quantum analogs.
+To quantize Eq.~\eqref{eq:Ex'}, we first take the integral and then quantize its quantities.
 It turns out that the regularized operator has nontrivial action only on the edges of the graph underlying a cylindrical function in $\mathscr{H}_{\rm kin}$, and the limit can be taken trivially.
 Thus the null expansions can be consistently promoted to operators in $\mathscr{H}_{\rm kin}$ as

-where the operators corresponding to Eqs.\eqref{eq:Ex} and \eqref{eq:Ex'} act on the basis states respectively as
+where the operators corresponding to Eqs.~\eqref{eq:Ex} and \eqref{eq:Ex'} act on the basis states respectively as

-with $\Delta:=|k_{j+1}|-|k_j|$ and $\rho_j$ given by Eq.\eqref{eq:rho-eig}, and the symmetric operator
+with $\Delta:=|k_{j+1}|-|k_j|$ and $\rho_j$ given by Eq.~\eqref{eq:rho-eig}, and the symmetric operator

 is introduced with

 Since the operators $\widehat{\Theta}_{\text{in}}$ and $\widehat{\Theta}_{\text{out}}$ differ only by the sign in front of the factor $\widehat{\big[|E^x|'/|E^\varphi|\big]}$, the analysis of their operator properties proceed in parallel.
 Moreover, classically an apparent horizon is characterized by the vanishing of its outgoing expansion in the spherically symmetric geometry.
 Hence in what follows we will focus on $\widehat{\Theta}_{\text{out}}$, while the properties of $\widehat{\Theta}_{\rm{in}}$ will be mentioned as remarks.
 According to the definition \eqref{eq:ThetaOut-op-def}, at a point $v_j$ on the graph where the adjacent edge labels have a nontrivial jump $\Delta\neq 0$, the operator $\widehat{\Theta}_{\text{out}}$ acts on the basis states as